 Some might say that the humble home phone has had its day, as many of us now opt for the convenience of mobiles to keep in touch instead.

-So there you have it, your round-up of the worst landline firms.
-If you'd like to find out which firms topped the broadband complaints list, head this way, while this article will highlight the worst Pay TV providers.
+If you'd like to find out which firms topped the broadband complaints list then head this way, while this article will highlight the worst Pay TV providers.

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about.
 This article was written completely independently.